That’s right. Your doctor spent at least 11 years in post-secondary education to be in a position to take care of you.

 Similar fun awaits you in residency and fellowship, where you’ll often be working 80 hours a week.
-Master your craft and please the right people, and you’ll be awarded with a great job — a real doctor job — when you finish your training.
+Master your craft and please the right people, and you’ll be awarded a great job — a real doctor job — when you finish your training.

 And then… you work.

 Unless you stay on in academic medicine at an ivory tower institution, you soon run out of hoops to jump through.
 The only milestones you may have left are when your employer acknowledges that you’ve been with them for five years, and then ten years… fifteen years, and you feel a certain void that’s hard to pin down.

 After a lifetime of people-pleasing and achievement, your doctor wants to accomplish something more.
 That’s where a side hustle can be invaluable.

 Starting something completely novel — often from scratch — can give your physician a whole new set of goals to set and pinnacles to reach.